-For more information on project 26-023 led by University of Birmingham working in Malawi, Tanzania and Zambia please click here.
-To read the full article from this project and others that were featured in the latest edition of the newsletter, please click here.
+For more information on project 23-003 led by Fauna and Flora International working in Antigua and Barbuda can be found here.
+The full article for this project and others featured in our latest newsletter on ‘Alien Invasions’ is available here.